twoojoo/sublime-fillstruct/README.md

 # sublime-fillstruct
 golang fillstruct for sublime text

-> place the **cursor between the curly braces** for a correct autofill
+> Place the **cursor between the curly braces** for a correct autofill.
-> should sync with autocomplete cursor positioning
+> This should sync with autocomplete cursor positioning

 ## install